For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 • Isinglass

-1. Gelatin
+1. Gelatin – Non-vegan food ingredient

-What is it?
+What is Gelatin?

 Where can you find gelatin?

-2. Collagen
+2. Collagen – Non-vegan Ingredient

 What is Collagen?

-Collagen is also a protein found in animal bodily tissues.
+Collagen is also a protein that is found in animal bodily tissues.
 Usually, it comes from beef or fish.
 Previously mentioned gelatin comes from collagen.
 When you heat collagen, it turns into gelatin.
 The major difference is that gelatin solidifies in water while collagen doesn’t.
 Hope that makes sense.

 Where can you find Collagen?

-3. Shellac and Carmine (E120)
+3. Shellac and Carmine (E120) – Non-vegan food Ingredient

 What are Shellac and Carmine?

-Shellac is another well hidden non-vegan ingredient.
+Shellac is another well-hidden non-vegan ingredient.
 It is a red colour pigment made from a resin excreted by the female lac beetle. (say what?!)
 The beetle produces a resin to cocoon the eggs she lays.
 When the eggs hatch they eat the female (which dies naturally after laying eggs).
 Once the newly hatched insects leave the cocoon, it is then harvested to produce shellac.

 It’s used as a glazing agent to make food look more shiny, or as a wood finish.